covidatlas/coronadatascraper/README.md

 ## SSL

-Some source don't standard SSL certificates, resulting in fetching errors.
+Some source don't use standard SSL certificates, resulting in fetching errors.
 You can add additional SSL certificates in the `ssl` directory.
-They will automatically be used by `fetch`.
+They will automatically be used when fetching data.

 ## License